-We will cover various themes in five units, which correspond to Introductory Chapter A & B as well as Chapters 1-3 of our textbook.
+We will cover various themes in five units, which correspond to a review unit and Chapters 4-7 of our textbook.
 You will use our BlackBoard site to access additional language resources.
 You will complete the majority of homework and practice assignments on the McGraw-Hill connect platform that accompanies our textbook.